How To Write Prose- The Best Way

 Can this person write?

-Agents see hundreds of manuscripts and you’ll need yours to say to the agent, right away, from that very first page and paragraph, “Yes.
+Agents see hundreds of manuscripts and you’ll need yours to say, from that very first page and paragraph, “Yes, this is good prose.
 You are in the hands of a confident, capable writer.
-You will not be wasting your time in getting to grips with what follows.”
+You will not be wasting your time with what follows.”

-If you achieve that – and it’s not hard – you’re basically forcing the agent to read on.
+If you can write clear, economical and precise prose – and it isn’t hard to do – you’re basically forcing the agent to read on.
 To judge your novel on its merits.
 To give your story a chance.

 Cliché is the enemy of every author.
 And you recognise it when you see it, right?
 We’re talking about things like this: